 - a detailed description of the process, and

 - a presentation of nationally recognized video "For Our Children"

 Mediation usually last four to six hours.
 If an agreement is reached, the mediator will put it in writing.
 Once the parties and their attorneys have reviewed and signed the agreement, it is filed with the Court.

 Qualified, trained professionals with basic and advanced family mediation training, resolve cases involving custody, child support and marital property division.

 Not all cases can reach resolution through mediation.
 Sometimes, the parties are not able to reach an agreement and must go before the Court for a hearing.
 Mediation is not a substitute for a hearing before a Judge.
-It is an option to setting a dispute.
+It is an option to settling a dispute.

 No - children may not be present at the mediation.